RevoNL/PyroCMS-Limit-Plugin/readme.md

 ## Parameters

-Words		The number of words you want to show
+Words  -  The number of words you want to show<br>
-Ending		Custom ending append to the end of the text.
-Default = "..."
+Ending  -  Custom ending append to the end of the text.
+Default = "..."<br>
-Strip		Set "yes" to strip all HTML tags.
+Strip  -  Set "yes" to strip all HTML tags.<br>